RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 ## Get started

  - If there is no the corresponding device types for this proxy in ARTIK Cloud yet, create a ARTIK Cloud device type and define the Manifests.
 Note its Device Type ID (DTID).
-Please be aware that one proxy can handle devices of multiple device types (e.g. wemo).
+Please be aware that one proxy can handle devices of multiple device types if needed (for example, wemo).
- - Duplicate the _template folder in artik-proxy-hub/proxies
+ - Duplicate the _template directory under the "proxies" directory.
  - Rename the folder to a meaningful name (folder name starting with an '_' will not be loaded)
  - Update package.json:
-   -- Fill in "name" field with a meaningful name
+   - Fill in "name" field with a meaningful name
-   -- Import the API libraries you use in JS file.
+   - Import the API libraries you use in JS file.
  - Update template.js:
-   -- Rename it to a meaningful name
+   - Rename it to a meaningful name
-   -- Rename Template class
+   - Rename Template class
-   -- Implement logics relevant to your proxy
+   - Implement logics relevant to your proxy
  - Update config.json

 The rest of the article discusses how to implement logics in the JavaScript file (the renamed template.js) and how to setup configuration in the config file.